 Route map – https://goo.gl/maps/U9eG4yVqqW12

-- This is a nice drive along the Shyok river.
-The landscape is lovely with mountains on one side and wide river on the other side.
+- This is a fantastic drive along the Shyok river.
+The landscape is awesome with colourful mountains on one side and wide river on the other side

 - After lunch Return to Diskit.